 Document Control Log (Audit Log)

 Part of the document controller function is to have the full details of a document from creation to approval and retirement.
-Doing this manually requires lots of attention, time, and it is somehow nearly impossible.
+Doing this manually requires lots of attention and time, and it is somehow nearly impossible.

 The document controller can keep track of each transaction that occurs on the document with the help of a system.
 All relevant information, such as who viewed the document, who downloaded it, the creation date, the revision date, which documents were part of transmittals, and so on, can be retrieved at any time.